pymc-devs/pytensor/doc/tutorial/gradients.rst

 ==============

-- The `grad` function works symbolically: it receives and returns Aesara variables.
+- The `grad` function works symbolically: it receives and returns Pytensor variables.

 - `grad` can be compared to a macro since it can be applied repeatedly.